CJTurpie/CJTurpie/README.md

 # Hi I'm Carl Turpie

-Senior Software Developer at [Centre for Energy Equality](https://cee-uk.com/).
+Senior Software Engineer at [Centre for Energy Equality](https://cee-uk.com/).

 ## Technologies and tools I use or have used